-Efficient network stack.
-There is a continuous effort to develop more efficient network stacks for high-speed networks: mTCP [24] moves the TCP stack to the user space to reduce system call overhead and further improves performance by batching I/Os; DPDK [1] asks a network card to transfer data to the user space directly and applies a series of optimizations like CPU affinity, huge page, and polling to get close to bare-metal speed; IX [8] and Arrakis [42] design new operating systems to separate data transfer and access control to achieve both high speed and good protection; Netmap [45] improves networking performance by reducing memory allocation, system call, and data copy overhead; many works [12, 22, 25, 26, 30, 31, 43, 47, 48, 50] exploit the RDMA technique to improve networking performance.
+transfer data to the user space directly and applies a series of optimizations like CPU affinity, huge page, and polling to get close to bare-metal speed; IX [20] and Arrakis [28] design new operating systems to separate data transfer and access control to achieve both high speed and good protection; Netmap [29] improves networking performance by reducing memory allocation, system call, and data copy overhead.

 Although these works have significantly improved the network performance, the performance gap between small and large packets persists (Table 1).
-Taking IX [8] as an example, it can achieve almost 10Gbps bandwidth even with 64-byte packets, which is significantly better than Linux.
-However, first, it needs to consume a considerable amount of CPU resource (see Section 6.2); second, there is still a gap between goodput (bandwidth used for payload) and throughput, because packet headers consume a large portion of bandwidth.
-Such per-packet overhead exists in RDMA systems as well [27].
+Taking IX [20] as an example, it can achieve almost 10Gbps bandwidth even with 64-byte packets, which is significantly better than Linux.
+However, first, it needs to consume a considerable amount of CPU resources (see Section 6.2); second, there is still a gap between goodput (bandwidth used for payload) and throughput, because packet headers consume a large portion of bandwidth.
+Such per-packet overhead exists in RDMA systems as well [30].